The life sciences industry is growing at a tremendous pace.

 On the flip side, as an employer you also want someone who fits well into your culture.
 When asked what defines a quality candidate, one BioSpace employer indicated:

 and another stated:

 “Fits our culture.”

 But if you’re not telling candidates the keys to your company’s culture, then how will they know if they are a good fit before applying?

 5. Optimize social media.

-Consider using social media for branding and lead generation in your recruiting efforts.
+Social media is considered among useful branding tips and using social media for branding and lead generation in your recruiting efforts as well.
 According to The Nielsen Company, adults 18+ years old spend an average of 44 minutes per day social networking.3 Also, the majority of Americans now use Facebook (68%) and YouTube (73%).4

 Also, ensure that your company’s LinkedIn page contains all pertinent information.
 Many companies have incomplete pages and information.
 Position your company as an industry thought-leader rather than an online commercial.
 Also, encourage employees to share content through their social media accounts.

 Whether used to promote your employer brand, specific career opportunities or company profiles , video is a great way to connect with candidates.
 Cisco has indicated that globally, IP video traffic will be 82% of all IP traffic by 2022.5 Videos can help increase your SEO, and job postings that include video are more likely to show up in a job seeker’s search results than those that don’t.